 The COVID-19 pandemic in Singapore has presented a global health crisis that compels us as a public healthcare institution to band together and do our utmost to fight the virus as One SNEC-SERI.

 In this unprecedented and challenging times, we want to assure you that we have taken all the necessary precautions, and will continue to maintain a high level of vigilance and social responsibility to keep our staff and patients safe.

 We’re monitoring the situation closelyAt SNEC and SERI, the health and wellbeing of staff, patients and visitors remain our utmost priority.
 To ensure everyone’s safety, we are monitoring the situation closely, and strictly adhering to the latest guidelines by the Ministry of Health and other agencies.

-We’ve heightened our precautionary measures to ensure everyone’s safetySingapore has recently moved into Phase 2 of reopening, post-circuit breaker.
+We’ve heightened our precautionary measures to ensure everyone’s safetySingapore has moved into Phase 3 of re-opening on 28 December 2020.
 We have implemented the following measures to provide a safe environment for patients and visitors.

 One accompanying person for each patient

 Register and declare your health and travel history as part of contact tracing

 Wear your mask at all times and observe good personal hygiene

 Keep a distance of at least 1 metre between persons at all times